donalus/donalus.github.io/k3cuu.markdown

 ---
 layout: default
-title: Amateur Radio: K3CUU
+title: K3CUU and Amateur Radio
 permalink: /k3cuu/
 ---

-## Amateur Radio: K3CUU
+## K3CUU and Amateur Radio

 Among my hobbies, I am an amateur radio operator.
 I have the callsign, K3CUU.
 This is a vanity call that I chose when I upgraded to General from Technical (where I was KB3NDF).